joaquinvanschoren/meta-learn.github.io/2019/index.md

 5. Can a paper be submitted to the workshop that is currently under review or will be under review at a conference during the review phase?

 	MetaLearn submissions are 4 pages, i.e., much shorter than standard conference submissions.
 But from our side it is perfectly fine to submit a condensed version of a parallel conference submission, if it also fine for the conference in question.
-Our workshop does not have archival proceedings, and therefore parallel submissions of extended versions to ICLR are a common case.
+Our workshop does not have archival proceedings, and therefore parallel submissions of extended versions to other conferences are acceptable.

 ## Past Workshops